giorgosnikolaou/MiniJava-Compiler/README.md

 * ### IRVisitor
     Performs the LLVM code generation </br>
-    Needs the other two visitors to have already executed
+    Requires the other two visitors to have already executed

 ## Representation of arrays on LLVM code produced